-Supplementary Material
+Supplementary Document

-In the online Supplementary Material, we provide background to the empirical process theory.
-We give definitions of covering numbers and uniform entropy, bracketing numbers, the VC class of sets, the Glivenko-Cantelli class of functions, and the Donsker class of functions.
-Additionally, we provide proofs of Lemmas 2, 3, and 4, and details of the application to the iris data.
-Finally, we provide the R code used for the computation of our method.
+In the supplementary document, we provide some background of the empirical process theory.
+We give definitions of covering numbers and uniform entropy, bracketing numbers, VC class of sets, Glivenko-Cantelli class of functions and Donsker class of functions.
+Additionally, we provide proofs of Lemmas 2, 3 and 4 and some details of the application on iris data.
+Finally, we provide some R codes used for the computation of our method.